leticiasassaki/FileDiffCompare/README.md

 ## How to run it?

-First thing first, before start the project locally, you'll need some configuration.
+First thing first, before starting the project locally, you'll need some configuration.

 - Install nodejs
 - Install NPM